 A second part of the project was to give the site’s Mitsubishi L200 some graphic decals to help raise awareness of the site whilst out and about.
 The logo and new strapline ‘Cool Camping & Cottages in South Snowdonia’ is applied in a tasteful but bold way across the bodywork, with simple graphic icons used to quickly convey the various types of camping and accommodation on offer.
 Now the pick-up is regularly getting spotted by campers all over the Snowdonia National Park.

 When two of Coventry's most established Quantity Surveying firms merged, they required a fresh new identity to take the company forward.

-The design of the new logo and graphic identity system gives a clean, architectural feel with bold slabs of sophisticated colour and clean geometric details.
-The precise and professional look reinforces the companies' solid reputation, as well as appealing to their audience of large organisations and government bodies, architects and the wider construction trades.
+The design of the new logo and graphic identity system gives a clean, architectural feel with the bold use of slabs of sophisticated colour and clean geometric details.
+The precise and professional look reinforces the companies' solid reputation, as well as appealing to their audience of large corporations, architects and the wider construction trades.